-Before 1981, no motion picture had brought to the screen a character identifiable as an iconic Dragon villain.
-Spanning from The Seventh Voyage of Sinbad to The Brothers Lionheart, cinematic Dragons did not have considerably expanded antagonistic roles in the motion pictures they were featured in or were not featured in recognizable enough films.
+Before 1981, no motion picture had brought to the screen a character identifiable as an iconic dragon villain.
+Spanning from The Seventh Voyage of Sinbad to The Brothers Lionheart, cinematic dragons did not have extensive antagonistic roles in the motion pictures they were featured in or were not featured in recognizable enough films.
 Audiences had yet to see an imposing, fire-breathing villain.
-That was the objective the creative minds behind Dragonslayer had set for themselves: they wanted to create a memorable, formidable Dragon creature using the most advanced among the available technologies.
+That was the objective the creative minds behind Dragonslayer had set for themselves: they wanted to create a memorable, formidable dragon creature using the most advanced among the available technologies.
 Hal Barwood and Matthew Robbins wrote the script for Dragonslayer (with Robbins being the director), and since its inception they were concerned about the complexity of bringing the monstrous beast to the screen.

 As often happens in Hollywood, old friendships aided them in their goal.
 Barwood told Fangoria in 1981: “Luckily, through our friendships with Lucas and Spielberg, we got a very close side-line view of the making of Close Encounters, the making of Star Wars, and the formation of Industrial Light & Magic.
 We had a pretty fair idea of how this would be done, just from our knowledge of how these films, in general, are made.
 We knew what could be done, in general, and which things could never be done, so we wrote within those limits — which must be recognized, even with today’s high-technology special effects.”
 He added in a Cinefex article, “We were close onlookers, if not actual participants; and as a result, we had our wits about us when we started the project.”